jasononeil/webpack-haxe-loader/webpack-tips.md

-# Why using Webpack for Haxe developers?
+# How is Webpack useful for Haxe developers?

-There are several reasons for doing this:
+There are several reasons to use Webpack when working on a Haxe JavaScript project:

 - If you are going to use NPM libraries as externs, you need to compile with Webpack or Browserify etc. Having the two compile steps (Haxe and Webpack) makes it easier.